 Obviously, some drivers overcharge inexperienced foreigners.
-All this is the reason, why many Limeños recommend not to hail a cab on the street but to call one.
+All this is the reason, why many Limeños recommend not hailing a cab on the street but calling one.

 TuRuta – An Indispensable App

 I don’t want your head to explode.
 Therefore, I recommend downloading the App TuRuta.
 Their page is only in Spanish.
 However, they are also on facebook where they communicate with people also in English.
-The great thing about this App is that it covers the official as well as the unofficial public transport.
+The great thing about this App is that it covers official as well as unofficial public transport.
 They even supply you with a picture of what the respective bus looks like.

 Where to Sleep

-Obviously, there are all kinds of accommodation ready for travellers all over Lima.
+Obviously, there are all kinds of accommodations ready for travellers all over Lima.
 If you are on a budget, you find friendly hostels.
 And if you can splurge, you can spend hundreds of dollars on high-end accommodation.

 Most of all, I like to know where I will lay my

-hat head as I get to a city I haven’t been before.
+hat head as I get to a city I haven’t been to before.
 Therefore, I always make a reservation in advance, and booking.com is, obviously, a great platform with lots of choices for every budget*:

 What to Eat

 You might think that Machu Picchu, the archeological treasures, the mountains, Vargas Llosa’s literature, or Mario Testino’s photographs are Peru’s cultural treasures.
 While this is true, there is another aspect to it – food!

 On my first flight from Amsterdam to Peru, I was sitting between two Peruvian ladies.
 Obviously, they gave me great tips on what to do when in Peru.
 Irritatingly, everything they recommended had to do with food – was a regional dish.
 They did not rave about cultural heritage.
 They left the geographical wonders aside.
 All they were talking about were different delicacies’n’dishes.

 This gave me an idea of the significance that food has for Peruvians.